adiskop/adiskop.github.io/_posts/2020-06-20-why_did_i_get_into_web_development.markdown

 Not in a million years I had imagined I would enjoy these two classes as much as I did.
 I remember thinking about changing majors, but obviously, timing was not in my favor.
-And so, I set this passion aside, and graduated with a bachlor's in Biological Sciences and immediatly started applying to Med Schools.
+And so, I set this passion aside, graduated with a bachlor's in Biological Sciences and immediatly started applying to Med Schools.
 I got accepted into an abroad program in Hungary and so, before I knew it I started a life there.
 After about a year, I realized I wasn't passionate enough for this career and that it wasn't for me for various reasons.